Prophylaxis (Teeth Cleaning)

 What is a dental prophylaxis?

 A dental prophylaxis is a cleaning treatment performed by one of our dental hygienists to thoroughly clean the teeth and gums.
 Both of our hygienists, Shera Davis and Kathy Terrell, have over 30 years of dental experience.
 Prophylaxis is an important dental treatment for stopping the progression of gingivitis and periodontal disease.
 Traditionally, it is performed every 6 months, but for those with periodontal issues, it may be every 3-4 months.
+We allot 60 minutes in our schedule for this appointment with you.

 At your prophylaxis appointment, your hygienist will review your chief concerns, update your periodontal charting (measurements of bone and gum support), update necessary radiographs, discuss your home-care routine and diet with you, and perform plaque/calculus removal treatments.